dotnet/interactive/docs/adding-jupyter-kernels.md

-# Adding Jupyter Kernels
+# Adding support for new Jupyter subkernels

-.NET interactive kernel already supports connecting to any Jupyter kernel as a sub kernel.
-The kernel can be selected by specifying the kernel spec in the jupyter connect command as shown below.
+.NET Interactive already supports connecting to any Jupyter kernel as a subkernel.
+The Jupyter kernel can be selected by specifying its kernel spec in the `#!connect jupyter` command as shown below.

 ```
 #!connect jupyter --kernel-name pythonkernel --conda-env base --kernel-spec python3
 ```

-This will enable kernel launch, code execution and code completion if provided by the kernel.
-However, by default Jupyter messaging protocol does not have support for variable sharing so the connected kernel will not have variable sharing enabled.
+This will enable kernel launch, code execution, and code completion if provided by the kernel.
+However, by default Jupyter messaging protocol does not have support for variable sharing, so the connected kernel will not have variable sharing enabled.

-In .NET interactive kernel variable sharing is enabled for IPython and IR kernels by using the `comms` message support in [Jupyter messaging protocol](https://jupyter-client.readthedocs.io/en/stable/messaging.html#custom-messages).
-As long as a Jupyter kernel supports registering comms target and handling comms messages, variable sharing can be enabled for these kernels.
+In .NET Interactive, variable sharing is enabled for the IPython and IR kernels by using the `comms` message support in [Jupyter messaging protocol](https://jupyter-client.readthedocs.io/en/stable/messaging.html#custom-messages).
+As long as a Jupyter kernel supports registering comms targets and handling comms messages, variable sharing can be enabled for these kernels.

-### To enable variable sharing for Jupyter sub-kernel, follow the steps below:
+### To enable variable sharing for a Jupyter subkernel, follow these steps:

 1. Ensure that the kernel to be added supports handling [`comms`](https://jupyter-client.readthedocs.io/en/stable/messaging.html#custom-messages) messages.
 If not, variable sharing cannot be enabled.

 2. If intended kernel supports `comms` messages, create a language specific script for it under the [LanguageHandlers](https://github.com/dotnet/interactive/tree/main/src/Microsoft.DotNet.Interactive.Jupyter/CommandEvents/LanguageHandlers) folder in the .NET interactive kernel repo.

 3. This script is sent to the kernel on kernel launch, and should then create a _comm message handler_ and a _comm target_, that is named `dotnet_coe_handler_comm`.
-   That is responsible for registering the target and the comm handlers.
+This script is responsible for registering the target and the comm handlers.
 Take a look at the [python script](https://github.com/dotnet/interactive/blob/main/src/Microsoft.DotNet.Interactive.Jupyter/CommandEvents/LanguageHandlers/python/coe_comm_handler.py) here.
 The expected schema of messages to be send back in the comm_msg data field is

 ```json
 {